RGB to CMYK

 For the restless among us (including me), let's delve straight into the proper use of our RGB to CMYK chart.
 Below I offer more detailed information on color space and why it is important to you.
 We also produced a video for those that don’t like to read all the details.
 Go here.

-We apologize for the inconvenience, but we no longer ship the color charts for free.
-You can order your copy for only $5.50 (USA, S&H included)
+We apologize for the inconvenience, but we no longer ship the color charts.
+Only for special requests.
+The cost is $18 (USA only, shipping included)

 • pick the color swatch you like from the printed chart.